Use Case Examples and Macro Commands

 Notes: Unable to connect to the directory server LDAP port within timeout.
 Verify directory server address.

-Test: Connect using SSL
+Test: Connect using TLS

 ------------------------